CesarePeli/Math_Physics_Logic/odd/index.md

 ---
 layout: default
-title: The Odd Questions
+title: Odd Questions in Math and Physics
 permalink: /odd-questions/
 nav_exclude: false
 background_image: "/images/odd.png"
-description: "Strange questions, paradoxes and insights from the edges of mathematics and physics."
+description: "Paradoxes, contradictions and curious questions from the edges of mathematics and physics — where logic meets mystery."
 ---

-<h1>The Odd Questions</h1>
+<h1>Odd Questions in Math and Physics</h1>
-<pi><em> Where curiosity meets contradiction. </em></pi>
+<p><em>Where curiosity meets contradiction — and every paradox hides a lesson.</em></p>

 <div class="content-box">
   Explore some of the most fascinating, strange, and brain-twisting questions from mathematics and physics.
   These are not just puzzles — they're doorways to deeper understanding.
 </div>

 <div class="content-box">